-Mattresses typically ship via the bed-in-a-box method or White Glove delivery.
-With bed-in-a-box shipping, the mattress is compressed, rolled, encased in plastic, packaged in a box, and delivered to your door.
+Mattresses typically ship via the mattress-in-a-box method or White Glove delivery.
+With mattress-in-a-box shipping, the mattress is compressed, rolled, encased in plastic, packaged in a box, and delivered to your door.
 White Glove delivery consists of a team bringing the mattress into your home to set it up.
 This service also often includes the removal of the old mattress.

 Sleep Number Shipping Policies

 Sleep Number 360 mattresses ship within the United States and require White Glove delivery with in-home setup by technicians.
 This shipping service costs $199, but additional charges may apply depending on the distance from the standard delivery area.
 Mattresses are made after an order is placed, so shipping times vary depending on current demand.
 Shoppers can contact customer service or a sales representative for current estimates.